Creating a Home Altar for Beginners | Basic Tools

 • Water - Sprays, liquids, bath salts, shells

-• Divination - cards, bones, runes, coins, scrying mirror
+• Divination - Tarot or Oracle cards, bones, runes, coins, scrying mirror

 DISCLAIMER: